Massage Gun vs Massage Ball: Which Is Better for Trigger Point Relief in 2026?

 Massage Guns

 The TOLOCO at $39.99 shocked me.
 For under forty bucks, I expected a rattly disappointment.
-Instead I got a 2.3-pound unit with a surprisingly solid plastic shell and a touch screen that, while not as crisp as the Theragun Elite I borrowed from a buddy, did the job.
+Instead I got a 2.3-pound unit with a surprisingly solid plastic shell and a touch screen that, while not as crisp as the Theragun Elite I borrowed , did the job.
 The 10 included heads come in a foam-cut case.
 Two of them I never used.
 The bullet head and fork head saw 95 percent of my sessions.

 Massage Balls